CosmoStat/Tutorials/presentation_tips.md

 ## Design your slides

 Negative
-: **Goal comes first:** design can help you in reaching your goal; it is not just about making something look nice per sé.
+: **Goal comes first:** design can help you in reaching your goal; it is not just about making something look pretty per sé.

 Positive